 Remember the immortal Patrick Kane, Dave Gagner and Sergei Kostitsyn line with the London Knights?
 Should you have moved heaven and earth to re-unite these three in the NHL?
 Or were two of these guys journeymen NHL’ers?

-Pierre Larouche had two linemates on les Éperviers de Sorel who all scored more than 70 goals in a season, but they never played in the NHL.
+Pierre Larouche had two regular linemates on les Éperviers de Sorel, and all three scored more than 70 goals in a season, but the other two never played in the NHL.
 There are many more examples of this, two or three excellent players in junior who won’t all necessarily be All-Stars in the NHL, where maybe one player was carrying the line.

 2) P.K.
 Subban is so much more than just a trade chip to move up in the first round this year.
 He’s an All-Star who we’re a little sour on right now, because he had an off year, and has a massive contract kicking in soon.
-If last season he’d single-handedly eliminated the Bruins in the playoffs, he’d be a god right now, instead of a blemish-free god to half the members, and a disposable trade chip to the other half.
+If last season he’d single-handedly eliminated the Bruins in the playoffs, he’d be a god right now, instead of a blemish-free god to one half of the Canadiens' fandom, and a disposable trade chip to the other half.

 We shouldn’t dismiss out of hand the idea of trading him, like I posted before, if the Oilers shock and awe us with a crazy offer we should listen.
 And I’m not talking Ryan Nugent-Hopkins and Oscar Klefbom, those are the kind of pretty good players/spare parts we got rucinskied with for Patrick Roy.
 I’m talking a few frontline bluechip parts before we even are tempted.
 P.K. is no mere trade deadline target who brings back a player, a pick and a prospect.